 Speaker: Shruti Viswanathan, governance specialist, Oxford Policy Management Limited

 Discussant: Bornali Bhandari, senior fellow, National Council of Applied Economic Research

 Chair: Neeta Goel, lead evaluation specialist, 3ie

-Direct benefit transfers are currently being used in social protection programmes across India to reduce leakages and inefficiencies in the receipt of entitlements.
+Direct benefit transfers (DBTs) are currently being used in social protection programmes across India to reduce leakages and inefficiencies in the receipt of entitlements.
 Successive governments have stressed the importance of these transfers for ensuring benefits reach the right people, and at the right time.
 Although technology can potentially aid the success of direct benefit transfers, the capacity required to implement systems effectively has raised questions.

 In her presentation, Shruti presented key learnings from recent studies that unpacked the implementation and impact challenges of DBTs.
 Although DBTs aim to reduce leakage and inefficiencies, there are multiple delays in their delivery.
 She discussed three ways in which technology-aided programmes can be improved: systems design, personnel, and, beneficiary awareness and grievance redressal mechanisms that can be navigated easily.
 Another key takeaway from the one of the studies was that even though technology can help simplify DBTs, operational issues involving systems, personnel and grievance redressal may lead to a digital equivalent of paper bureaucracy.